telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

     ![Filtering by Client IP](../images/kb/client-ip/filter-by-client-ip.png)

-## Solution (for mobibe devices)
+## Solution (for mobile devices)

 **Prerequisites**

-- The Fiddler host and the remote mobile device should both be on the same network and they should "see" each other (no firewall restrictions).
+- The Fiddler host and the remote mobile device should both be on the same network, and they should "see" each other (no firewall restrictions).

-To capture traffic from a remote mobile device follow this steps:
+To capture traffic from a remote mobile device, follow this steps:

 1. Start Fiddler Everywhere on the host computer and enable **Live Traffic** (system capture).